ShreyaThapa/v2-ach-api-docs/source/includes/_customers.md

 | website | no | string | www.domain.com |

 ### Upgrade an unverified Customer to verified Customer
 An unverified Customer can be upgraded to a verified Customer by supplying the necessary information required to create a verified Customer.
-See [this table](#request-parameters-verified-customer) for required information.
+Reference [this table](#request-parameters---verified-customer) for required information.

 ### Suspend a Customer
 Unverified and Verified Customers can be suspended by specifying a status of `suspended` in your request.
 You'll need to contact Dwolla to unsuspend a Customer.